t-student/websource/content/post/rethinking01.md

 1. Compute the value of the prior at each value on the grid.
 1. Compute the likelihood at each parameter value.
 1. Compute the unstandardised posterior at each parameter value in the grid by multiplying the likelihood and prior.
-1. Standardise the posterior by dividing each value by the sum of all unstandardised posterior.
+1. Standardise the posterior by dividing each value by the sum of the unstandardised posterior.

-If our data comprised 9 tosses from which water fell under our finger in 6 instances then here is how you use the grid approximation to compute and plot the posterior.
-The mode of the posterior suggests $p = 0.67$.
+If our data comprised 9 tosses from which water fell under our finger in 6 times then here is how you use the grid approximation to compute and plot the posterior.
+The mode of the posterior suggests a central value for $p$ equal to $0.67$.

 {{< highlight r>}}
 n.grid <- 100